And we are back, geared up, galvanized for the second hour of the Russian Limbaugh program on this lovely frigid Tuesday.

 I'm a New York girl, and then I came down to Florida, and then my husband's job took us all over.

-He is a uh a physician, by the way.
+He is a physician, by the way.

-Uh but you know the story about medicine, so I don't have to go into that.
+But you know the story about medicine, so I don't have to go into that.

-Um and by the way, you're right about the mortgage crisis.
+And by the way, you're right about the mortgage crisis.

 And I don't think people should be walking away from their houses.

-If they can pay the mortgage some year it'll go back up.
+If they can pay the mortgage, some year it'll go back up.

 You have to have some place to live.